 The EF stands for electro focus; the S, for short back focus.
+And that simply means the rear element of the lens is closer to the sensor than with an EF lens.
 And no, you don't need to remember what the abbreviation stands for - just make sure that if you buy a Canon lens other than the one sold with the camera, it carries either the EF or EF-S specification.
-(The letters are part of the lens name; for example, the kit lens name is EF-S 18-55mm IS, with the IS standing for image stabilization, a feature explained later in this chapter.)
-If you want to buy a non-Canon lens, check the lens manufacturer's Web site to find out which lenses work with the Rebel T1i/500D.
+(The letters are part of the lens name; for example, the kit lens name is EF-S 18-55mm IS, and IS stands for image stabilization, a feature we explain later in this chapter.)
+If you want to buy a non-Canon lens, check the lens manufacturer's Web site to find out which lenses work with the Rebel T2i/550D.